Skill Guide: Encouragement Over Praise

 We all believe our children are amazing, clever, and doing a "great job," but this kind of praise can actually impact their development of resilience and shape how they view themselves and their achievements in the long term.

-If children are rewarded every time they attempt, complete, or achieve something—whether through verbal praise or external rewards like stickers—they may learn to seek validation from others rather than developing internal motivation.
-As adults they may become so concerned with others' opinions that they never learn to follow their own path.
+If children are rewarded every time they attempt, complete, or achieve something—whether through verbal praise or external rewards like stickers—they learn to seek validation from others rather than developing internal motivation.
+As adults they may become so concerned with others' opinions and inadvertently seeking approval from others that they never learn to follow their own path.

 By acknowledging effort instead of praising the outcome, we give our children the gift of genuine self-esteem, which will serve them well throughout their lives.
-We want our children to be resilient against peer pressure and to work hard at something they care about, motivated by the self-satisfaction that comes from learning and persevering, not by external validation.
+We want our children to be resilient against peer pressure and to work hard at something they care about, motivated by the self-satisfaction that comes from learning and persevering, not by external validation and rewards.

 Why Encourage?